danielscholl-osdu/indexer/docs/tutorial/PreviewFeatures.md

 - AsingestedCoordinates.FirstPoint.Type is not needed because Wgs84Coordinates will have the original type.
 - AsingestedCoordinates.SpatialLocationCoordinatesDate is not needed because QC time is already there and this is more for plate motion that seems not needed at the moment.

-If the property "as-ingested-coordinates-enabled" is not created or the property value is set to "false" (String type) in the given data partition, the AsIngestedCoordinates field will not be indexed.
+If the property "asIngestedCoordinates_enabled" is not created or the property value is set to "false" (String type) in the given data partition, the AsIngestedCoordinates field will not be indexed.